austindyoung/front-stage/README.md

 ## front-stage

-front-stage is a jQuery plugin and a Backbone.js Collections extension that solves the problem of UI object creation involving a user-inputted collection.
+front-stage is a jQuery plugin and a Backbone.js Collections extension that solves the problem of UI object creation involving a user-inputted collection in Backbone.js projects.

 For example, consider an email.
 When using a form to create an email, a user should be able to CC a collection of users.
-While doing so, it would be nice if teh following happened:
+While doing so, it would be nice if the following happened:

 1. the user is prompted with a list of matches